-- Obtaining an understanding of the process of the assessment of the impairment of trades and other receivables by the management. - Examining the assumptions and judgements regarding the expected credit loss provision on trade and other receivables including assumptions in respect of the realisable value of collateral, especially the aged receivables and receivables in dispute. - Assessing the appropriateness of the approach and the models along with the key assumptions and parameters used in expected credit losses matrix on trade receivables by testing the accuracy and completeness of the data used in developing the historical loss rates and forward-looking information, and evaluating customer's historical payment patterns. - Testing the accuracy of the ageing of trade receivables on a sample basis against supporting documents. - Assessing the adequacy of the disclosures on the trade receivables in the consolidated financial statements.
+- Obtained an understanding of the process of management's assessment of the impairment of trade and other receivables. - Examined the assumptions and judgements regarding the expected credit loss provision on trade and other receivables including assumptions in respect of the realisable value of collateral, especially the aged receivables and receivables in dispute. - Assessed the appropriateness of the approach and the models along with the key assumptions and parameters used in expected credit losses matrix on trade receivables by testing the accuracy and completeness of the data used in developing the historical loss rates and forward-looking information, and evaluating customers' historical payment patterns. - Tested the accuracy of the ageing of trade receivables and other receivables on a sample basis against supporting documents. - Assessed the adequacy of the disclosures on the trade and other receivables in the consolidated financial statements.